aswinsasi/product-stripe/README.md

 ## About Project

-To purchase a product directly and make payment using stripe casheir package
+To purchase a product directly and make payment using stripe laravel casheir package

 # Getting started